-- Acknowledge an obligation under relevant sections of legislation to ensure that the exercise of its regulatory power is carried out consistently and without bias. - To set the criteria for the regulation of the types of premises covered by this Policy
+- Provide consistency in enforcement matters of environmental breaches, development non-compliance, and to ensure transparency, procedural fairness and natural justice. - Acknowledge an obligation under relevant sections of legislation to ensure that the exercise of its regulatory power is carried out consistently and without bias. - To set the criteria for the regulation of the types of premises covered by this Policy.